moll/js-j6pack/README.md

 If you wish to not depend on `Object.assign`, you can use the `assign` compiler option to replace `Object.assign` with a function name of your own.

 Both the HTML (`require("j6pack/html")`) and XML (`require("j6pack/xml")`) renderers have an `assign` export with a helper function that shallow-merges objects.
-If you can't depend on Object.assign being available (e.g. in old browsers) or you dislike its ignoring of inherited properties, you're welcome to set the `assign` option to `Jsx.assign`.
+If you can't depend on Object.assign being available (e.g. in old browsers) or you dislike its ignoring of inherited properties, you're welcome to set the `assign` option to `.assign`.
+A leading period indicates it's a property of the factory function.

 ### Executable
 J6Pack.js comes with a simple executable, `j6pack` that you can use to precompile JSX, perhaps for testing or just seeing what JSX compiles down to.
 After installing J6Pack.js, invoke it with `./node_modules/.bin/j6pack` or from `bin/j6pack` from this repository: